objektwerks/spark.hbase/README.md

 5. Convert Json value to Scala object.
 6. Insert Scala object into key-value H2 table.
 7. Update Scala object in H2 key-value table.
-8. HBase and H2 proxies destroyed by GC.
+8. HBase and H2 proxies are destroyed by GC.
 9. Spark session is closed.

 HBase